Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: The Legal Perspective

 \section{The Legal Perspective}

-Following the technical fundamentals, we now assess the legal conditions that govern the forensic analysis of cryptocurrencies.
+Besides technical issues, the usage of address clustering and attribution tags for law enforcement purposes raises numerous yet unresolved legal questions that we address in this section.
+Questions mainly arise from the \emph{law of substantiation of evidence and suspicion} and fall into two sub-categories:

+First, the main goal of any law enforcement agency that uses cryptocurrency forensic tools is to create relevant, court-proof evidence or at least reasonable suspicion as a basis for further investigations.
+Evidence is relevant if it makes the matter that requires proof more or less probable (c.f. \citetalias[AC 729]{UKDPPvKILBOURNE:1973}).
+Therefore, the data used in a criminal trial or as a basis for substantiation of a suspicion must be admissible and carry a high evidential value \citep[Chapter 3]{Casey:2011}.
+The admissibility of evidence requires at least that the gathering, processing and usage of the evidence was/is lawful under the respective domestic and/or international criminal procedural and data protection law \citep{Heinson:2015, Mohay:2003}.
+The evidential value of data is determined through the contained information and the quality of the analytical methods to process the data, as well as the authenticity and integrity of both \citep[Chapter 3]{Casey:2011}.

 To date, there are no internationally valid rules for the treatment of digital evidence and the legal rules for substantiating suspicions and providing evidence in court vary greatly from one country to another.
 Nevertheless, a number of general rules can be developed which should meet the evidence standards of most countries.

-The forensic analysis of cryptocurrencies in law enforcement is governed by two main interests.
-First, the tools must produce relevant, court-admissible evidence or at least reasonable suspicion as a basis for further investigations.
-Evidence is relevant if it makes the matter that requires proof more or less probable (c.f. \citetalias[AC 729]{UKDPPvKILBOURNE:1973}).
-Second, the outcomes must comply with general legal standards and in particular preserve the fair trial rights of the accused.
-These rights are mainly enshrined in the \emph{law of substantiation of evidence and suspicion}.
-To identify the essence of these requirements we hence analysed a) written law for evidence in criminal procedures (\eg \citetalias{FedRE901,GermanCCP,NL:CCP}), b) case law of several supreme courts of several countries (\eg USA and Germany) \citep[overview over German surpreme court decisions:]{Eschelbach2018, Miebach2016} \citepalias{Fry:1923,Daubert:1993,CaseLorraine:2007}, c) recommendations of international groups of forensic experts (\eg the \citetalias{SWGDEBP}) , d) scientific publications on the evidential value of IT forensic investigations \citep{Casey:2011, Heinson:2015, Mohay:2003, Maras2015, Casey:LanguageSpecification:2017}, e) the often overlapping legal requirements laid down in data protection law \citep{LED:2016, WP29Accountability:2010, US:CA-ConsumerDP-Act:2018}.
+The minimum standards proposed below were obtained from a summary of the following sources: a) written law for evidence in criminal procedures (\eg \citetalias{FedRE901,GermanCCP,NL:CCP}), b) case law of several supreme courts of several countries (\eg USA and Germany) \citep[overview over German surpreme court decisions:]{Eschelbach2018, Miebach2016} \citepalias{Fry:1923,Daubert:1993,CaseLorraine:2007}, c) recommendations of international groups of forensic experts (\eg the \citetalias{SWGDEBP}) , and d) scientific publications on the evidential value of IT forensic investigations \citep{Casey:2011, Heinson:2015, Mohay:2003, Maras2015, Casey:LanguageSpecification:2017}.